rolling-scopes-school/nodejs-aws-tasks/task4-rds/task.md

 Reviewers should verify the lambda functions by invoking them through provided URLs.

-- **1** - Task 4.1 is implemented, sql script is committed into GIT  (product load into DB)
+- **1** - Task 4.1 is implemented, sql script for product load (product creation in DB) is committed into GIT
-- **3** - TASK 4.2 is implemented lambda links are provided and return data
+- **3** - TASK 4.2 is implemented lambda links are provided and returns data
-- **4** - TASK 4.3 is implemented lambda links are provided and product is stored in DB (call TASK 4.2 to see the product)
+- **4** - TASK 4.3 is implemented lambda links are provided and products is stored in DB (call TASK 4.2 to see the product)
 - **5** - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
 Link to a working Front-End application is provided for cross-check reviewer.